 Ovarian torsion (adnexal torsion) is when an ovary, and sometimes the fallopian tube, become twisted, cutting off the blood supply.
 This can result in the loss of the ovary, making it a medical emergency.

 It’s unclear how often ovarian torsion occurs, but doctors agree it’s an uncommon diagnosis.
 You may be more likely to experience ovarian torsion if you have ovarian cysts, which can cause the ovary to swell.
 You may be able to reduce your risk by using hormonal birth control or other medications to help reduce the size of the cysts.

-Keep reading to learn which symptoms to watch for, how to determine your overall risk, when to see your doctor, and more.
+Keep reading to learn which symptoms to watch for, determine your overall risk, when to see a doctor, and more.

 Ovarian torsion can cause: